OmartAhmad/Credit_Card/README.md

 # Credit Card Project

-This project is a web-based application for managing credit card information.
+This project is a front-end animation that demostates my knowledge of css selectors and general styling of vanilla css.
 It includes an HTML file for the structure, a CSS file for styling, and an `images` directory for storing related images.

-## Project Overview

-The Credit Card Project is designed to provide a user-friendly interface for managing credit card information.
-It includes essential HTML and CSS files to create a responsive and visually appealing web page.

 ## Features

-- User-friendly interface for managing credit card information.
 - Responsive design for optimal viewing on various devices.
 - Organized project structure for easy navigation and maintenance.